 SAD usually starts in young adulthood and is more common in women than men.
-Some people with SAD have mild symptoms and feel out of sorts or irritable.
+Some people with SAD have mild symptoms and feel out of sorts or cranky.
 Others have worse symptoms that interfere with relationships and work.

 Because the lack of enough daylight during wintertime is related to SAD, it's less often found in countries where there's plenty of sunshine year-round.

 People with SAD typically sleep much more than usual and crave carbohydrates.
 They also have many of the normal warning signs of depression, including:

 - Feeling sad, cranky, or hopeless

 - More desire to be alone

 The main feature of SAD is that your mood and behavior shift along with the calendar.
 It’s not a separate mood disorder but a type of major depression or bipolar disorder, sometimes called manic depression.